-Indicator Quantified Information Comparator and Target Trend Issues/ Constraints SEA Topics 20.0 TO IMPROVE ACCESS TO THE CU LTURAL HERITAGE OF THE DISTRICT FOR E NJOYMENT AND 20.1 Total number of conservation areas with up to date character appraisal 21 (of which all have an up to date character appraisal) Data: SDDC 2014.
-None Identified Trend: Positive All Conservation areas now have up to data Appraisals Cultural Heritage inc. architectural & archaeological Heritage 20.2 Library Visits in Derbyshire Frequency Percentage Almost every day 0.6% At least once a week 8.3% About once a month 17.2% Less frequently but visited in last six month Less Frequently but visited 6-12 months 8.9% ago Last visited more than 12 months ago Never used 21.8% Source: Derbyshire Citizens Panel 2014 No Data presently available No Trend Identified Data is unlikely to be collected on an annual basis and is included as baseline evidence only.
-Population Cultural Heritage 21.0 TO CONSERVE AND ENHANCE TH E DISTRICTS LANDSCAPE AND TOWNSCAP E CHARACTER 21.1 Amount of Brownfield Land Amount of Brownfield La 375 2007/08 2008/09 2009/10 Year 2010/11 2011/12 Trend: Positive The amount of brownfield land has fallen in recent years, and is likely to fall further as large sites at Drakelow and Willington Power station (which benefit from planning consent get built out) Data is unlikely to be collected on an annual basis going forward.
+Indicator Quantified Information Comparator and Target Trend Issues/ Constraints SEA Topics 20.0 0 TO IMPROVE ACCESS TO THE CULTURAL HERITAGE OF THE DISTRICT FOR ENJOYMENT AND 20.1 Total number of conservation areas with up to date character appraisal 22 (of which 22 have an up to date character appraisal) Data: SDDC 2014.
+None Identified Trend: Positive All Conservation areas now have up to data Appraisals.
+Cultural Heritage inc. architectural & archaeological Heritage 20.2 Visits to Sharpes Pottery (per calendar year) 2011 2012 2013 9,699 70,000 72,000 Trend: Positive None Identified Cultural Heritage inc. architectural & archaeological Heritage 20.3 Library Visits in Derbyshire FrequencyPercentageAlmost every day0.6%At least once a week8.3%About once a month17.2%Less frequently but14.9%visited in last six month14.9%Less Frequently but8.9%ago2Last visited more than28.2%12 months ago21.8%Source: Derbyshire Citizens Panel 2014 No Data presently available No Trend Identified Data is unlikely to be collected on an annual basis and is included as baseline evidence only.
+Population Cultural Heritage 21.0 TO CONSERVE AND ENHANCE TH E DISTRICTS LANDSCAPE AND TOWNSCA PE CHARACTER 21.1 Amount of Brownfield Land Amount of Brownfield L 375 375 325 300 2007/08 2008/09 2009/10 Year Land (ha) Trend: Positive The amount of brownfield land has fallen in recent years, and is likely to fall further as large sites at Drakelow and Willington Power station (which benefit from planning consent get built out) Data is unlikely to be collected on an annual basis going forward.
 Soil Material Assets